 Many people are reluctant to call a personal injury lawyer because they’re concerned about costs.
 After all, if you’re struggling to pay the rent or the mortgage, the idea that you’d be able to find money to pay an attorney can seem far-fetched.

 The good news is that most personal injury lawyers take cases on contingency.
 What that means, is that if your case isn’t successful, you won’t need to pay them anything.
-If you or a loved one has been injured when using a product and you have questions as to whether you’d be eligible to receive compensation for your injuries, call the Law Office of Marc L. Shapiro today at 239-649-8050 for a free, no obligation consultation.
+If you or a loved one has been injured when using a product and you have questions as to whether you’d be eligible to receive compensation for your injuries, call The Law Offices of Marc L. Shapiro, P.A. today at 239-649-8050 for a free, no obligation consultation.